sebasrios977/sebasrios977/README.md

 ### **Fun Fact** 😄

 I'm a huge fan of **One Piece**!
-If you are too, let's talk about Luffy's crew and their incredible adventures! ☠️👒
+If you are too, let's talk about it.

 ---